 You’re less likely to overheat when walking than other more strenuous forms of exercise.
 You can carry a bottle of water with you and even a small towel in case you start to sweat.

-If you’re walking on a sunny day, wear a hat and/or sunscreen.
+If you’re walking on a sunny day, wear a hat, sunscreen, or both.
 Be sure to find a sunscreen or sunblock that’s free of irritating chemicals.

 Try to walk for about 30 minutes each day if it’s your primary form of exercise.